bamlab/bam-cmd/README.md

 If you have more one repository for your entire project (like a back, a front and a provisioning) you can use the `linkedRepos` configuration.
 It is simply an array of repository names.

+## Configuration Reference

+### Bam.js

+The configuration must be in a file named `bam.js` in your project directory.
+It must export an object which could have the following attribute :

+#### build
+type: `function(config)`

+params:
++ config : [Commander](https://github.com/tj/commander.js) object with the parsed command arguments

+The script to run for building the project.

+#### deploy
+type: `function(config)`

+params:
++ config : [Commander](https://github.com/tj/commander.js) object with the parsed command arguments

+The script to run for deploying the project.

+#### install
+type: `function()`

+The script to run for installing the project.
+When the function is called, the `npm install` command has already been rrun if needed.

+#### dirName
+type: `String`

+The name of the project directory.
+If undefined or blank, the porjct dir will not been renamed.

+### linkedRepos
+type: `Array` of `string`

+List of linked repository to install in the same parent folder of the project.
+Usefull when the back, the front and the provisionning are in different repositories.
+The names must have the same form than in the `bam install` command.

+At the project installation, the will do the same actions than the `bam install` command on each project.
+The only two differences are :

+1. If no `bam.js` file is fould, no error is throwed.
+2. The linked repositories are not recursively installed

 ## Running the test